RECENT & UPCOMING EVENTS

 Solving Egypt's Economic Crisis: The Role of Chinese, Russian, and Egyptian Media Narratives

-With a team of researchers from Monmouth College and Oklahoma State University, I am working on a study about media narratives regarding Egypt's economic crisis.
+With a team of researchers from Air University and Oklahoma State University, I am working on a study about media narratives regarding Egypt's economic crisis.
 This study examines Egyptian, Russian, and Chinese media perspectives of the Egyptian economy.
 We argue that narrative salience is not enough to determine the strategic political dimension of media narratives, especially within the context of great power

 communication about economic crises.
 Using a mixed-method approach, we are analyzing over 500 news articles from the past five years from 18 different Egyptian, Chinese, and Russian native language news sites.